 NADB estimates the anticipated impacts of the projects to be financed before certification and approval.
 Furthermore, NADB routinely verifies project impact, particularly one year after the initiation of operation.
-The anticipated benefit of the projects partly financed by the proceeds of the Green Bond are summarized below.
-Please observe the Certified Documents in the References section for further description of the projects.
+The anticipated benefits of the projects partly financed by the proceeds of the Green Bond are summarized below.
+A detail description of each project is provided in the certification document.
+Links to these documents are provided in the Reference section.